lukefidalgo/sim8086/README.md

-# sim8086
-Simple simulation of a 8086 chip.
-Homework for the perfromance aware programming course.
+Homework for the "Performance Aware Programming" course by Casey Muratori.